• Skip to primary navigation

 Instructions

-• Fill a large pot with 4 to 5 quarts of water and bring to a rolling boil (to cook the pasta).
-Add salt to taste.
-When water is boiling, add the pasta noodles and cook until al dente.
+• Fill a large pot with 5 to 6 quarts of water and bring to a rolling boil (to cook the pasta al dente and according to package instructions).
+Add salt to pasta water (about 1 tablespoon or more to taste).
+When the water is boiling, add the pasta noodles and cook until al dente.

-• Meanwhile, in a large skillet, heat the oil over medium heat.
+• Meanwhile, in a large saucepan, heat the oil over medium heat.
 Add the garlic and onion.
 Cook and stir for 5 minutes and until the onion is translucent, not browned.

 • Add the spinach.
 Cook and stir for one minute or until wilted.
 Season with one teaspoon salt.

 • Change the heat to medium-low.
-Then stir in the pumpkin puree and coconut cream—season with sage, marjoram, and garlic powder.
+Then stir in the pumpkin puree—season with sage, marjoram, and garlic powder.

 • Cook and stir for a few minutes until the sauce is sufficiently warm.

-• Drain the pasta when ready and transfer to a large serving bowl.
+• At this point, the pasta should be boiling in the water and almost ready (cooked al dente).
+Drain the pasta when ready and transfer to a large serving bowl.

-• Pour the pumpkin puree pasta sauce over the hot pasta noodles.
+• Pour the pumpkin puree pasta sauce over the hot pasta noodles and stir to combine.

 • Stir until everything is well combined.
 Serve immediately while still hot!